 Things to Note

 1. Administrator Privileges: To shut down or restart the system, your application must have administrator privileges.
-Without them, the function call will fail.
+Without them, the function call will fail.2.
+Usage in Applications: Use this functionality sparingly and with caution, as it directly impacts the user’s system.

-3. Platform-Specific Code: Since ExitWindowsEx is a Windows API function, this code is specific to Windows systems and won't work on other operating systems.
+ExitWindowsEx is a Windows API function, this code is specific to Windows systems and won't work on other operating systems.